The Rhanich email the Rhanich

 Willing Workers on

-Organic Farms (WWOOF) scheme for many years.
+Organic Farms (WWOOF) scheme since 1981.
 Lately, they have been getting a

 lot of helpers through a German website called